 The Commonwealth is responsible for the construction, restoration and maintenance of the highways and bridges in the 40,000 mile state highway system, including certain city streets that are a part of the state highway system.
 Assistance for the maintenance and construction of local roads and bridges is provided to municipalities through grants of financial aid.
 Highway maintenance costs, construction costs and assistance grants are paid from the Motor License Fund.
-Other special funds, including the Public Transportation Assistance Fund, the Public Transportation Trust Fund and the State Lottery Fund provide the remainder of funding for these transportation programs.
+Other special funds, including the Public Transportation Assistance Fund, the Public Transportation Trust Fund and the State Lottery Fund provide funding for mass transit programs.

 Act 44, enacted in 2007, provided the largest single-year increase in Commonwealth funding for transportation through a "public-public" partnership between the Pennsylvania Department of Transportation and the Pennsylvania Turnpike Commission which provided the Commonwealth with more funding for highways, bridges and transit.
-In fiscal year 2010, \$900 million in additional funding was invested in the state's transportation system with \$500 million going to highway and bridge projects and \$400 million to mass transit projects.
-In October 2007, the Turnpike Commission and the Department of Transportation signed a 50 year lease agreement in which the Turnpike agreed to provide the aforementioned payments to the Department of Transportation in exchange for authority to toll and operate Interstate 80.
 After fiscal year 2010, Act 44 funding decreased due to the Federal Highway Administration's rejection of the Commonwealth's applications seeking federal authorization to toll and operate Interstate 80.
-Beginning in fiscal year 2011, lease payments from the Turnpike Commission to the Commonwealth declined to \$450 million annually, with \$200 million going to highway and bridge projects and \$250 million to mass transit projects.
-The reduction in lease payments represents a decrease of \$300 million in annual expenditures for highway and bridge projects and a \$150 million decrease in expenditures for mass transit from fiscal year 2010 levels.
-To address transportation funding in the Commonwealth, Governor Tom Corbett established the Governor's Transportation Funding Advisory Commission

-(TFAC) on April 21, 2011.
+Beginning in fiscal year 2011, payments from the Turnpike Commission to the Commonwealth declined to \$450 million annually, with \$200 million going to highway and bridge projects and \$250 million to mass transit projects.
+The reduction in payments represents a decrease of \$300 million in annual expenditures for highway and bridge projects and a \$150 million decrease in expenditures for mass transit from fiscal year 2010 levels.
+To address transportation funding in the Commonwealth, Governor Tom Corbett established the Governor's Transportation Funding Advisory Commission (TFAC) on April 21, 2011.
 TFAC by proclamation was specifically created to develop a comprehensive, strategic proposal for addressing the transportation funding needs of Pennsylvania.
-In July 2011, the TFAC made funding recommendations which could bring in up to \$2.7 billion annually in new highway and mass transit funding within five years of implementation.
-The governor is evaluating these proposals, which include uncapping the oil company franchise tax and adjusting vehicle and driver fees with inflation.
+In July 2011, the TFAC made funding recommendations which would result in significant recurring transportation funding.
+Based primarily on these recommendations, the governor, provided through the fiscal year 2014 budget release, has proposed a transportation investment initiative which is estimated to bring nearly \$1.5 billion annually in new highway and mass transit funding within five years of implementation.
+The proposal includes the phase-in of the uncapping of the average wholesale price used to calculate the oil company franchise tax, partially offset by a reduction in the liquid fuels flat tax, and restructuring Act 44 payments from the Pennsylvania Turnpike Commission while redirecting certain fees to both mass transit and a new Multimodal Fund.